 Call Mum or Grannie up and get her talking about the old days.
 Dont barrage her with a whole bunch of questions.
-Have a few really good questions ready to 'prime the pump' and encourage her to ramble on.
-Dont worry if she doesn't follow your mental script.
-To quote the sound engineer's famous last words "We'll fix it when we mix it!"
+Have a few really good questions ready to prime the pump and encourage her to ramble on.
+Dont worry if she doesnt follow your mental script.
+To quote the sound engineers famous words Well fix it when we mix it!

-Get a good piece of sound editing software like the free one called Audacity and edit your sound file.
-You save the good bits and you discard the boring bits. http://audacity.sourceforge.net/
+Get a good piece of sound editing software.
+I like the free one called Audacity and edit your sound file.
+You can save the good bits and edit out the boring bits. http://audacity.sourceforge.net/

-So you've plugged a few reminders.
-"Granny remember when we used to go camping and we had a tent and there were mosquitoes and bears."
+So youve plugged in a few reminders.
+Granny, remember when we used to go camping and we had a tent and there were mosquitoes and bears.

-She'll go on about how the bears stole the blueberry pie and how she hooked your dad in the eyebrow when he was trying to teach her fly fishing The local vet pushed the hook through and snipped it off but wouldnt take pay because he wasn't supposed to treat humans.
+Shell go on about how the bears stole the blueberry pie and how she hooked your dad in the eyebrow when he was trying to teach her fly fishing The local vet pushed the hook through and snipped it off but wouldnt take pay because he wasnt supposed to treat humans.
+Thats a good story.

 Now you piece those memories together.
 To older folks the past is sometimes more vivid than the present and the whole interview process should be a pleasant experience.

 You can get the good stuff because you know where the buttons are.
-Youve heard these stories more than once but what you want is to have a sound file with her voice telling them again.
-Just nail these stories down and your interest in what she is saying is going to put enthusiasm in her voice - which is what you want with her natural voice, or his natural voice in the case of Granddad.
+Youve heard these stories more than once.
+What you want is a sound file in her voice telling them.
+Just nail these stories down and your interest in what she is saying is going to put enthusiasm in her voice which is what you want with her natural voice, or his natural voice in the case of Granddad.

-Once it's edited, if you have the courage, play it back for Grandma.
-You shouldn't put it out there on the public scene unless she's had a listen and agreed but emphasize the fact that it's for family and grandkids first.
-It would make a nice Christmas CD.
+Once its edited, if you have the courage, play it back for Grandma.
+You shouldnt put it out there on the public scene unless shes had a listen.
+Emphasize the fact that its for family and grandkids first and it would make a very nice Christmas CD.